Grilled Baby Bok Choy With Hoisin Honey Glaze

 I’m also adding “nutty” to the flavor profile, with just a small amount of Asian roasted sesame oil.

 Chinese Hoisin Sauce is a sweet-savory sauce that’s used in many stir-fries, noodle dishes, and as a popular dipping sauce.
-We’ll take all of our sauce ingredients, simmer for just a few minutes to thicken, and use this as a glaze for the baby bok choy.
+You can find all of the ingredients and specific amounts below once we get into the recipe for the grilled baby bok choy.

 How to Perfectly Grill Baby Bok Choy

-Baby Bok Choy has a very thick, bulbous stem, and thin leaves.
-This makes it more difficult to grill, because by the time the stems are tender, the leaves have burnt to a black, brittle, crisp.
+Baby bok choy has a very thick, bulbous stem, and thin leaves.
+The shape makes it more difficult to grill, because by the time the stems are tender, the leaves have burnt to a black, brittle, crisp.

-There’s a very simple secret to grilling baby bok choy: tin foil and water.
+There’s a very simple secret to how to cook baby bok choy on the grill: tin foil and water.

-First, let’s start with cutting the vegetable.
-Cut the baby bok chop in half, lengthwise.
+First, let’s start by cutting the vegetable.
+Cut the baby bok choy in half, lengthwise.

 The center of the stem should hold the individual leaves together.

-Since my baby bok chop is rather large, I’m cutting again, to quarter.
+Since my baby bok choy is rather large, I’m cutting again, to quarter.

 Place a strip of tin foil down on your grill grates.
-The tin foil will prevent the flames from touching the delicate leaves.
+The tin foil will prevent the flames from touching the delicate leaves, giving you plenty of time to let the stems of your baby bok choy cook evenly.

 Place the baby bok choy on the grill, resting the leaves on the tin foil.